Research and Documentation

 The majority of the ethnographic clips came from the Waarusha Maasai, pastoral Maasai people who live in the Arusha area.
 We were invited to numerous circumcision ceremonies, weddings, and even the Junior Elder Graduation, which only occurs every 25 years.
 We began with connections and family members of our research team, and also interviewed elders about how the music has changed, and the details of the ceremonies that they are participating in.

-We were repeatedly told that Chagga traditional music has become scarce in most celebrations, but we found a professional group who described their mission as preserving their culture.
+We were repeatedly told that Chagga traditional music has become scarce in most celebrations, but we found a professional group, the Mtingo Group, who described their mission as preserving their culture.
 We made interviews and recordings of their music which are available in the archive.

 Through the interviews we discovered that the music has changed a lot over the years, with the most significant change coming with the missionaries and rewriting of the lyrics to worship God.

 The Meru elders that we talked to told a similar story.
-They had also formed a group that are hired out to celebrations, and were happy to participate in our documentation project to try to retain their music for future generations.
+They had also formed two groups, the Sing'isi Group, and the BAWACHA group, which are hired out to celebrations, and were happy to participate in our documentation project to try to retain their music for future generations.

 As part of the research project, we are transcribing and translating (into three languages) music from the Maasai, Meru and Chagga people.
 These are designed as learning resources for Tanzanian or international teachers, and provide translations, background and pronunciation guides.